County Sportsplex Pond

 The County of Grande Prairie has teamed up with Alberta Conservation to host the province-wide program, Kids Can Catch Event at the County Sportsplex Pond located at 7407 - 108 Street in Clairmont (on the east side of the Sportsplex parking lot behind the playground) This event is free to attend and creates a non-competitive family fishing atmosphere to hook new and young anglers on fishing.
 It is a chance to fish and learn about fish conservation and responsible angling.

 This event is open to families with kids under 16 years of age.
-You can bring your fishing gear or use event fishing rods sponsored by Altalink.
+You can bring your fishing gear or use the event fishing rods.
 Kids under the age of 16 must be accompanied by an adult to participate in the event.
-The program will accept up to 25 participants.
-Deadline to register is noon on Thursday, August 16, 2018.

 We are excited to have this program as an annual event every summer.